 Family Medicine Sub-Internship

-During the Family Medicine Sub-Internship, students have family medicine resident experiences and acquire the skills needed for residency.
+During the Family Medicine Sub-Internship, students will acquire the skills needed for residency within an inpatient family medicine experience.
 This Sub-Internship is a robust hospitalist opportunity that incorporates the family medicine philosophy of interprofessional collaboration with all hospital services.
 Students are assigned to inpatient medicine teams that care for patients in a ward setting.
-Some teams are only a Sub-Intern and faculty member (hospitalist).
-Other teams consist of an attending physician, a resident physician and one or two interns.
 Students are given primary patient care responsibilities with a closely guided experience in diagnostic and therapeutic decision-making.

 This Sub-Internship is an advanced experience in general surgery that continues the development of clinical skills for Phase 3 medical students.
-These skills include problem-focused history and physical examination, application of medical knowledge to perioperative care, as well as technical proficiencies in surgical clinics, on hospital wards and in the operating room.
-Students are given increased responsibilities with the aim of growing independence as they prepare for residency.
+The curriculum of this Sub-I is relevant to senior students entering future surgical disciplines.
+These skills include problem-focused history and physical examination, application of medical knowledge to perioperative care, as well as technical proficiencies in surgical clinics, both on hospital wards and in the operating room.
+Students are given increased responsibilities with the aim of fostering growing independence as they prepare for residency.
 Students are evaluated clinically by faculty and resident preceptors, with computer-based simulated patient cases, a transitions of care module, a clinical presentation to their surgical teams and basic technical skills.

 The OB-GYN Sub-Internship provides students who are interested in women’s healthcare the opportunity to gain necessary knowledge and procedural skills to be successful in their intern year.
-Students work closely with a team of residents and faculty in both inpatient and outpatient settings, in the operating room, on labor and delivery, and in antepartum and postpartum units of Sidney and Lois Eskenazi Hospital.
-Students are encouraged to actively engage in all aspects of clinical care, and are expected to gain the skills necessary to assume primary patient care responsibilities.
-During resident didactic times, when residents are relieved of clinical duties, students work one-on-one with faculty and are given the opportunity to take on intern level roles.
-In addition, Sub-Interns have the opportunity to step into the role of educator, using their experience and knowledge to help guide junior level students through their required rotation.
+Students work closely with a team of residents and faculty in both inpatient and outpatient settings, in the operating room, on labor and delivery, and in antepartum and postpartum units of selected high volume academic hospital services associated with the OB/GYN residency program.
+Students are encouraged to actively engage in all aspects of clinical care, and are expected to demonstrate the skills necessary to assume primary patient care responsibilities upon entry to residency.
+During resident didactic times, when residents are relieved of clinical duties, students work one-on-one with faculty and are given the opportunity to take on intern-level roles.
+In addition, Sub-Interns have the opportunity to step into the role of educator, using their experience and knowledge to help guide junior level students through their required clerkship rotation.

-Electives provide students with the opportunity to individually tailor the final year of medical school to fit their goals Electives also round out student training and experiences.
+Electives provide students with the opportunity to individually tailor the final year of medical school to fit their goals.
+Electives also round out student training and experiences based on each student’s individualized clinical development and career goals.
 In collaboration with a career mentor and lead advisor, students select plenty of elective courses in their areas of interest.

 Clinical Practice Electives